Jhaniele Fowler-Nembhard

-Jhaniele Fowler-Nembhard (born 21 July 1989) is a professional Jamaican netball player who plays for the West Coast Fever in the Suncorp Super Netball League.
-Fowler-Nembhard is a 5-time Suncorp Super Netball Player of the Year and was named Netball Scoop's World's Best Netballer in 2021.
+Jhaniele Fowler-Nembhard (born 21 July 1989) is a professional Jamaican netball player who plays for the West Coast Fever in Super Netball.
+Fowler-Nembhard is a 5-time Super Netball Player of the Year Award winner and was named Netball Scoop World's Best Netballer in 2021.

 Domestic career

 Fowler-Nembhard played domestic netball in Jamaica for the Waulgrovians club.